Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 If the target is not detected actively by the seeker it will still fall back to SARH until the seeker can acquire on its own like in the two SARH modes.

+:Note: Setting the MSL OPTIONS switch to PH ACT with an AIM-54 in the air will not make it go active, the PH ACT option can only be set before missile launch.

 ACM Active
 ^^^^^^^^^^